-We experienced rapid growth in prior years followed by a decline in sales in 2002 and 2001, and there is no assurance that we will be able to avoid further decreases in revenues.
+We experienced a decline in sales in 2002 and 2001, and there is no assurance that we will be able to avoid further decreases in revenues.

-Our net sales grew from \$749.9 million in 1998 to \$1.44 billion in 2000.
-In 2001 and 2002, our net sales declined to \$1.19 billion.
+Our net sales declined to \$1.19 billion in 2002 from \$1.44 billion in 2000.
 In 2003 our net sales increased to \$1.31 billion, largely due to the April 2002 acquisition of MoreDirect.
 We believe we would have experienced a greater decline in our net sales for 2002 if it had not been for that acquisition.
 If our revenues decline again in the future, we may not be able to reduce our staffing levels and operating expenses in a timely manner to avoid significant losses from operations.